mgsrevolver/consolespy/README.md

-# Console to Cursor MCP
+# ConsoleSpy: An MCP Server for Cursor

 A tool that captures browser console logs and makes them available in Cursor IDE through the Model Context Protocol (MCP).